reindexer

 Cascade setup

-Migration for cascade repliction setup doesn’t have much differences from migration for any other setups.
+Migration for cascade replication setup doesn’t have many differences from migration for any other setups.
 Initial scheme is:

 leader(192.168.10.1)